ldenken/urlToFile/README.md

 # urlToFile

-A basic command line utility that fetches a url and saves the contents to a file.
+A basic command line utility that fetches a url and saves it contents to a file.

-To download and install this package run:
+A JSON formated information file is created .

+### Download:

-go get github.com/dyatlov/go-opengraph/opengraph
+	$ go get github.com/ldenken/urlToFile

 ### Usage: